 TRADITIONAL FIRST NATIONS USES

-Cedar wood is used for house siding, walls & roofing, fencing, furniture and making musical instruments.
+Cedar wood is used for house siding, walls & roofing, fencing, furniture and musical instruments.
+Cedar trees are also used as hedges for gardens.

 COSEWIC: Not at Risk